Atlantic City (song): Recording background

 Springsteen wrote in his Greatest Hits sleeve notes that he recorded "Atlantic City" in his bedroom "for $1,050 (the cost of the four-track Tascam recorder), mixed through an old Gibson guitar unit to a beat box".
 He provides the vocals, guitar, harmonica, and mandolin for the song.

 Springsteen first recorded two demos of the song in April 1981 at his home in Colts Neck, New Jersey.
 Initially he titled the song "Fistful of Dollars" (after the Clint Eastwood movie A Fistful of Dollars).
 He recorded another demo in late 1981, this time changing the title to "Atlantic City".
 He recorded at least five takes on his Portastudio at Colts Neck during a two-week period, December 17, 1981, to January 3, 1982.
 The third take would be chosen for Nebraska.
 In a letter to Jon Landau, Springsteen noted that "this song should probably be done with the whole band really rockin' out".
 Springsteen spent three days trying to make a rock record out of the demo during the Electric Nebraska sessions with the E Street Band at the Power Station from April 26 to 28, 1982.
 Landau insisted on releasing the solo version: "No way was it as good as what he had goin' on that demo tape".

 Historical context and lyrical significance

 The lyrics of "Atlantic City" concern a young couple's escape to Atlantic City, New Jersey, but the song also wrestles with rebirth and the inevitability of death.
 The man in the relationship intends to take a job in organized crime upon arriving in Atlantic City, due at least partly to desperation over his "debts".

 The song's opening lines refer to the March 1981 killing of Philadelphia crime family boss Phil "The Chicken Man" Testa by a rival gangster who planted a nail bomb in his Philadelphia rowhouse: "Well, they blew up The Chicken Man in Philly last night / Now they blew up his house too".

+While Atlantic City is considered the turf of the Philadelphia crime family, there was considerable in-fighting at the time among the Italian-American Mafia for dominance of the organized crime rackets in the city following the city's proposed legalization of gambling in 1976.

+By the 1970s and early 1980s, Atlantic City experienced a significant decline from its heyday as a prominent resort town in the early 20th century, and the introduction of legal gambling was proposed as a potential means of reviving the economically struggling city.
+The song evokes the widespread uncertainty regarding legalized gambling during its early years in Atlantic City and its promises to resurrect the city.
+The young man's uncertainty about taking the less-than-savory job is referenced in the lyric, "Everything dies, baby, that's a fact, but maybe everything that dies someday comes back."

 The song is included on Springsteen's Greatest Hits album, released in 1995, and on The Essential Bruce Springsteen, released in 2003.